akdogantech/react-leaflet-fallback/README.md

 react-leaflet-fallback is a plugin that provides a fallback tile layer implementation for [React Leaflet](https://react-leaflet.js.org/) maps.
 It allows you to load lower scaled tile images when originals are not found.

+This react-leaflet implementation is heavily referenced from the original implementation of fallback tile layers for leaflet by ghybs which can be reached from [here](https://github.com/ghybs/Leaflet.TileLayer.Fallback).

 ## Installation

 You can install the package via npm: